-Figure 3 shows a graphical representation of one of the clips from the experiment.
+Fig. 3 shows a graphical representation of one of the clips from the experiment.
 This visualization compares the record of who was speaking at any point in the clip (top three panels), to the proportion of observers who were fixating each target at that time (bottom three panels).
 At several points in this figure there is a tendency for observers to fixate the person who is talking.
 To explore this further we categorized all the fixations in a clip according to who was talking in the frame at which the fixation started.
-Because we are most interested in eye guidance, it is appropriate to categorize fixations with regard to their start time, as this will reflect the aspects of the target that attracted gaze toward them, rather than changes that occurred while the observer was fixating.
-This allowed a comparison between the proportion of fixations that were directed at the person talking and those that were on another target or on the scene background.
+At this point we were interested in how the destination for each fixation was planned or guided, so we categorized fixations with regard to their start time, as this will reflect the aspects of the target that attracted gaze toward them, rather than changes that occurred while the observer was fixating.
+We analysed all fixations, and made a comparison between the proportion of these fixations that were directed at the person talking (at the start of that fixation) and those that were on another target or on the scene background.
 Table 2 summarizes the relationship between who was speaking and who was being fixated.

 As found in previous analyses, in general, when a target was talking participants were most likely to look at that person, and this can be seen in the relatively high values along the diagonal in Table 2.
 Did this trend vary according to the status of the person speaking?
-When the high-status person was talking, target status had a reliable effect (F(2,48)=74.1, p<.001).
-In this case the high-status speaker was fixated on almost half of all fixations, but on those occasions when someone else was fixated while the highstatus person was talking, it was more likely to be the medium-status target than the low-status individual (all levels different at p<.001).
+When the high-status person was talking, target status had a reliable effect $(F(2,48)=74.1,\ p<.001,\ \eta_p^2=.75)$ .
+In this case the high-status speaker was fixated on almost half of all fixations, but on those occasions when someone else was fixated while the high-status person was talking, it was more likely to be the medium-status target than the low-status individual (all levels different at p<.001).